Exotic Vietnamese fruits to eat while in Vietnam

 Currently, Vietnam stands as the sole exporter of the star apple to Europe, including UK, as well as to Canada, Cambodia, the Philippines, India, and Thailand.

-Vietnamese guava fruit remains available anytime of the year although its taste may vary slightly with the seasons.
+Vietnamese guava remains available anytime of the year although its taste may vary slightly with the seasons.
 In Vietnam, people often enjoy guavas raw with a pinch of salt and chili to mix up the flavour.

 Summer marks the lychee season.
 Although this fruit predominantly grows in the north of Vietnam, however, it is readily available throughout the country.
 Lychees, or Quả vải in Vietnamese, are exceptionally juicy and sweet, making them easy to consume.
 However, one should note that lychees do not stand well for more than a day or two.
 Therefore, it is advisable to store them in the refrigerator to maintain their freshness.